Please read the guidance provided below:

-If you decide not to extend your Tier 4 visa, you will need to leave the UK or switch visa before your current visa expiry date.
+If you decide not to extend your student visa, you will need to leave the UK or switch visa before your current visa expiry date.

-If you do not have enough time in your current visa, or you wish to regain your full wrap up period, you can make a Tier 4 visa extension application.
+If you do not have enough time in your current visa, or you wish to regain your full wrap up period, you can make a student visa extension application.

 You must submit a visa extension application while you still have an academic reason to do so.

 You must submit your visa extension application BEFORE your course end date or visa end date, whichever is earlier.

 You still have course to attend / work to submit / viva to attend.

 If you have attended all lectures / submitted all work / attended your viva, and are waiting for your results, you will not be able to submit a visa extension application as you will no longer have an academic reason to do so.

 Therefore, if you decide to extend your visa, make sure that you contact us and submit your visa application in good time (we recommend at least 1 month before your visa expiry date).